 4. Final Trial

-At your final trial, your attorney will present your case to the courts in hope of gaining a plea deal for lesser sentencing.
+At your final trial, your attorney will present your case to the courts in the hope of gaining a plea deal for lesser sentencing.
 After presenting your case, chances are the district attorney will present theirs on why they think you are guilty and what they believe your punishment should be.
 After the judge here both cases, he or she will then make the final decision on the repercussions you are about to receive.

 What Are Arizona DUI Laws